-Typically in a vulnerability assessment, an organization will conduct a review of its corporate environment to identify all potential vulnerabilities in its IT infrastructure that a hacker could potentially exploit.
+In a vulnerability assessment, an organization will review its corporate environment to identify all potential vulnerabilities in the IT infrastructure that a hacker could exploit.
 Then you will determine what you can do to fix those security vulnerabilities.

-In contrast, vulnerability scanning means continuously assessing your security, a risk assessment for information security shows whether you can accept those security vulnerabilities or prioritize them for remediation.
+In contrast, vulnerability scanning is a continuous assessment of your security.
+A risk assessment then shows whether you can accept those security vulnerabilities or prioritize them for remediation.

-Together, the vulnerability assessment, vulnerability scan, and risk assessment play important roles in enhancing your company’s security.
+Together, vulnerability assessment, vulnerability scan, and risk assessment play important roles in enhancing your company’s security.

-A risk assessment is also critical for understanding the various threats to your IT systems.
-It determines the baseline level of risk these systems are exposed to and informs an appropriate level of protection you might want to take.
-A risk assessment can also help your organization assess and manage third-party risks.
+A risk assessment is also critical for understanding the various threats to IT systems.
+It determines the baseline level of risk these systems are exposed to, and informs an appropriate level of protection you might want to take.
+A risk assessment can also help the organization assess and manage third-party risks.

-Regular vulnerability assessments, scanning, and penetration tests should be routine parts of your company’s security assessment plan because the risk environment changes over time.
+Regular vulnerability assessments, scanning, and penetration tests should be routine parts of the company’s security assessment plan because the risk environment changes over time.

-ZenGRC is a governance, risk management, and compliance tool that can help to support your routine vulnerability assessments and penetration testing.
+The RiskOptics ROAR Platform is a governance, risk management, and compliance tool that can support routine vulnerability assessments and penetration testing.
 It collects documentation, streamlines workflows, and eliminates the need for constant follow-up while tracing outstanding tasks.

-Not only does this help compliance officers feel more effective at their jobs, but it also makes organizations more efficient at the ongoing task of governance and continuous monitoring.
+Not only does this help compliance officers feel more effective at their jobs; it also makes organizations more efficient at the ongoing task of governance and continuous monitoring.

-To see how ZenGRC can improve your vulnerability assessments and penetration testing strategies, schedule a free demo today.
+Schedule a free demo today to see how ROAR can improve your vulnerability assessments and penetration testing strategies.